taimuri99/School_District_Analysis/README.md

 <img width="713" alt="NewSchoolType" src="https://user-images.githubusercontent.com/87828174/134788341-e52bf7ea-b7e0-4d38-bbc4-1f24e1754d13.png">

 One can see the only change is in the Charter type category not for District type.
-This happens as Thomas High School is in said school type.
+This happens as Thomas High School is in Charter school type.
 The following changes are observed:
   1) Average Math score for Charter Type schools decreases
   2) Average Reading score for Charter Type schools increases
   3) Math Percentage Passing for Charter Type schools decreases